pavansingh888/NamasteJS/Notes/23-async await.md

 ## Case-2 : p1 resolves before p2
-Here since p1 will be resolved in 5s - its logs will be printed. and after 5 more seconds that 10s in toatl p2 will get resolved - then p2 logs will be printed.
-Since till p1 resolves 5 seconds would have already been passed, and now at await p2 program will only need to wait for remaining 5 seconds.
+Here since p1 will be resolved in 5s - its logs will be printed. and after 5 more seconds that is 10s in total p2 will get resolved - then p2 logs will be printed.
+Since till p1 resolves, 5 seconds would have already been passed, and now at await p2 program will only need to wait for remaining 5 seconds.

 ```javascript
 const p1=new Promise((resolve,reject) => {